Nusantaracode/bibit.id-scraper/README.md

 1D,1M,3M,YTD,1Y,3Y,5Y,10Y,ALL

- for automatic scraping all method, you can use index.sh
+ for automatic scraping all method, you can use index.sh and uncomment a function / all functions

     bash index.sh